DevinDon/koa-backend-server/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
 about: Suggestions, ideas or some new functions you want.
-title: "[FEAT] Tell me your idea"
+title: "[FEAT] Tell me your ideas"
-labels: Enhancement, Need-Confirm
+labels: Optimization, Need-Confirm
 assignees: DevinDon

 ---